 State VAT is currently applicable to all the agricultural goods at each state, it passes through prior to final consumption.
 Although there are certain exemptions available from state VAT for certain unprocessed food products like meat, eggs, fruits, vegetables etc.

 A scheme for the promotion of National Agricultural Market

 government.Involving all the farmer and traders in the regulated markets with a common e-commerce platform for a transparent, impartial trade of agri-commodities can be termed as National Agricultural Market.
 Due to the different state VAT and APMC

 (Agricultural produce market committee) law’s, implementation of NAM scheme would be challenging.

 Most of the agricultural commodities are perishable in nature.
-An improved supply chain mechanism due to GST, would reduce the time taken for inter-state transportation.
-Benefit of reduction in time would be passed on to the farmers/retailers.
+An improved supply chain mechanism due to GST would reduce the time taken for inter-state transportation.
+The benefit of reduction in time would be passed on to the farmers/retailers.
 Some states in India like Maharashtra, Punjab, Gujarat, Haryana earn more than Rs 1000 crores from charging CST/OCTROI/Purchase Tax.
 GST would subsume all the above taxes.
 Hence these states would need to be compensated for the loss of revenue.

-India’s milk production in 2015-16 was 160.35 million tonne, increased from 146.31mt in 2014-15.Currently only 2% VAT is charged on milk and certain milk products but once GST is implemented with expected rate of 12%, there is going to be a hike on price of Milk.
-Tea is probably one of the most crucial item in an indian household.
-Price of tea, might also increase due to increase in GST rate from the current VAT rate of 5-6% with assam and west bengal with the exception of 0.5 and 1%.
+India’s milk production in 2015-16 was 160.35 million ton, increased from 146.31mt in 2014-15.Currently, only 2% VAT is charged on milk and certain milk products but under GST the rate of fresh milk is NIL and skimmed milk is kept under 5% bracket and condensed milk is going to be taxed at the rate of 18%.
+Tea is probably one of the most crucial items in an Indian household.
+The price of tea might also increase due to the tax rate of 5% under GST rate from the current average VAT rate of 4-5% with Assam and West Bengal with the exception of 0.5 and 1%.